pyglet/pyglet/doc/programming_guide/media.rst

 """"""""""""""""

 Although PulseAudio can theoretically support advanced multi-channel audio, the pyglet driver does not.
 The following features will not work properly:

+#.
+Positional audio: automatically changing the volume for individual
+   audio channels based on the position of the sound source
+#.
+Integration with surround sound

+Switching to :ref:`guide-audio-driver-openal` should automatically enable them.

+.. _guide-audio-driver-pipewire:

+PipeWire
+^^^^^^^^

+PipeWire is a server that handles audio and video streams.
+It is the default audio server on many modern Linux distributions, and can act as a replacement for PulseAudio.
+The pyglet driver supports the same subset of features as the PulseAudio driver.

+If it fails to initialize, consult your distro's documentation to learn which supported audio back-ends you can install.

+Missing features
+""""""""""""""""

+Although PipeWire can theoretically support advanced multi-channel audio, the pyglet driver does not.
+The following features will not work properly: